Battle of Lahrawat: Background

 Khusrau Khan and Malik Tughluq served Sultan Qutbuddin Mubarak Shah, the ruler of the Delhi Sultanate.
 Khusrau Khan was a slave-general and lover of the Sultan, while Tughluq was a noble who served as the governor of Dipalpur province.
 In 1320, Khusrau Khan killed Mubarak Shah, and usurped the throne at Delhi.
 Tughluq opposed Khusrau Khan, and defeated an army sent by him at the Battle of Saraswati.
 Tughluq then captured Hansi, and marched towards Delhi via Madina, Mandauti, and Palam.

-Khusrau Khan initially considered negotiating peace with Tughuq by surrendering him the territory to the east of Palam.
+Khusrau Khan initially considered negotiating peace with Tughuq by surrendering to him the territory to the east of Palam.
 However, Khusrau Khan's counselors rejected the idea arguing that his image as a king would be hurt if he did not put up a fight, and Tughluq would reject the offer anyway.
 They suggested distributing money from the state treasury to ensure that the officers and soldiers remained loyal to Khusrau Khan.
 Amir Khusrau's Tughluq Nama, written under Tughluq's patronage, states that tens of millions of tankas (coins) were distributed among various nobles and officers, with Hindus getting double of what Muslims got (Khusrau Khan was of Hindu origin).
 Khusrau adds that this act ruined Khusrau Khan's prestige, and those who received the money felt no obligation to be loyal to him.
 Ziauddin Barani states that Khusrau Khan's administration gave every soldier two and a half years' salary apart from special grants (inams), and burned all records of expenditure.